 It can also be an effective way to spice up an otherwise cheap looking building.

-They'll impress your guests, make your neighbours jealous, and most likely increase the value of your house when you go on to sell it.
+They'll impress your guests, make your neighbors jealous, and most likely increase the value of your house when you go on to sell it.

 Types of extension

 If you're thinking about purchasing a glass extension, it's wise to pause for a moment and ask yourself what type of extension would be best for you.
-This is entirely dependent on personal taste.

 The first issue to consider is the shape, some extensions are a rectangular shape whereas others are more circular.